espocrm/documentation/administration/bpm-activities.md

 You can catch a reply on the sent email with *Message Intermediate Event* further in the process.

 It's possible to add opt-out link to an email body.
-Opting out can be catched withing a process with a catching signal event with the signal name `optOut.ENTITY_TYPE.{$id}`.
+Opting out can be caught within a process with a catching signal event with the signal name `optOut.ENTITY_TYPE.{$id}`.

 ----